linode/kontainer-engine-driver-lke/README.md

-Kontainer Engine Linode Driver
+Kontainer Engine LKE Driver
 ===============================

 This is the Kontainer-Engine Linode Driver.
-It is used in conjunction with the [ui-cluster-driver-linode.](https://github.com/linode/ui-cluster-driver-linode)
+It is used in conjunction with the [ui-cluster-driver-linode.](https://github.com/linode/ui-cluster-driver-lke)

 ### Packaging and distributing